-In 1936, he worked in partnership with Maurice Martenot to develop the first instrument with a tuneable keyboard: I still have the patent of 1937 which the musicians filed, and I have donated to the “Association pour la Promotion et la Diffusion des Ondes Martenot” (Organisation for the Promotion and Broadcasting of Ondes Martenot) the prototype which was created at the time.
+In 1936, he worked in partnership with Maurice Martenot to develop the first instrument with a tuneable keyboard: I still have the draft contract and the patent of 1937 which the musicians filed, and I have donated to the “Association pour la Promotion et la Diffusion des Ondes Martenot” (Organisation for the Promotion and Broadcasting of Ondes Martenot) the prototype which was created at the time.
 I recently rediscovered it at the Musée de la Musique de La Villette à Paris (Paris La Villette Music Museum)

 A few years later, Alain Daniélou developed a new hand-crafted instrument in India, whose design included a large quantity of bicycle spokes.
 He then had a series of small harmoniums made, called Shruti Veena, of which one remains.

 His first book, naturally dedicated to the same subject; “An Introduction to the Study of Musical Scales”, was published in 1943 in London (by an Indian company).
 It was later translated into a French version with the title “Traité de Musicologie Comparée” (Treatise on Comparative Musicology) and a new American version was published in 1995; “Music and the Power of Sound », with an introduction by Sylvano Bussotti.
 The final version on the same subject; “Sémantique Musicale”, was published in Paris in 1967 and has since been regularly reprinted with different introductions (Fritz Winckel, acoustician and Françoise Escal, musicologist).
 The latest version, revised and prefaced by Jacques Dudon and related to the new instrument, is currently being printed (also scheduled to be launched in e-book format and in English).
 These books bear witness to the ongoing interest of musicians, musicologists, psychologists and acousticians for the research of Alain Daniélou.